UndergroundCellular/UndergroundCellular.github.io/index.md

 ### System-level Enhancement
 We provide our Time-Inhomogeneous State Space Model (TISSM) that leverages a time-varying multi-order state space to finely characterize the underground signal attenuation, enabling Android's cellular management to find the optimal handover timing.
-As shown in [TISSMModel](https://github.com/UndergroundCellular/UndergroundCellular.github.io/blob/main/TISSM-Model/TISSMModel.java), Android-MOD updates the TISSM-based signal attenuation model when new signal strength measurements are obtained.
+As shown in [TISSMModel](https://github.com/UndergroundCellular/UndergroundCellular.github.io/blob/main/TISSM-Model/TISSMModel.java), SubCell updates the TISSM-based signal attenuation model when new signal strength measurements are obtained.
 Leveraging the model, the system then estimates future signal attenuation to determine whether to trigger handover.

 ### App-level Enhancement